Asian Pacific Islander Desi American Resource Center (APIDA)

 Mission Statement

 The SDSU APIDA Center is open and available to all members of the SDSU community.
-We work to facilitate the academic and personal success of students by providing relevant and accessible programming, resources, and services that support academic achievement, community-building, on- and off-campus partnerships, and advocacy.
-We are committed to the inclusion of APIDA people’s unique histories, cultures, and perspectives in campus programs and curriculum.
+We work to facilitate students' academic and personal success by providing relevant and accessible programming, resources, and services.
+We are committed to the inclusion of APIDA people’s unique histories, cultures, and perspectives in campus programs and curriculum, with the ultimate goal of advancing racial and social justice.
+In addition, our programs and services strive to address culturally-relevant issues such as intergenerational and/or post-war trauma, indigeneity, colonialization and imperialism, and more.
+We aim to combat the harm caused by prevailing stereotypes such as the model minority and perpetual foreigner.
+We offer opportunties for community engagement, civic advocacy, wellness, safe spaces, and more.
 At our core, the APIDA Center strives to increase the voice and visibility of APIDA students, faculty, and staff.
 We also support allies and those wanting to learn more about the APIDA community.
 All are welcome here!

 Coming Soon!